 The purpose of this item is for the City Council to review and approve the annual increase to the development impact fees based on the percentage increase in the Engineering News-Record Construction Cost Index for San Francisco, California, as stipulated in the adopting resolutions.
-Because State law stipulates that fee increases for development projects shall take effect no sooner than 60 days after their adoption (California Government Code Section 66017), this item has been scheduled for the April 21, 2020 City Council meeting to allow 60 days to elapse before the effective date of July 1, 2020.
-Comparing the Engineering News-Record Construction Cost Index for San Francisco for March 2020 to that for March 2019 yields an annual increase of 6.33%.
-As stipulated by the adopting resolutions, the Development Impact Fees in the attached table have been increased by this amount to establish the fees for fiscal year 2020-2021.
+Because State law stipulates that fee increases for development projects shall take effect no sooner than 60 days after their adoption (California Government Code Section 66017), this item has been scheduled for the April 20, 2021 City Council meeting to allow 60 days to elapse before the effective date of July 1, 2021.
+Comparing the Engineering News-Record Construction Cost Index for San Francisco for March 2021 to that for March 2020 yields an annual increase of 2.55%.
+As stipulated by the adopting resolutions, the Development Impact Fees in the attached table have been increased by this amount to establish the fees for fiscal year 2021-2022.
+The attached table has been modified from previous years to add Accessory Dwelling Units (including Junior ADUs) under Residential Use Types to make it explicit that ADUs are exempt from development impact fees, thereby memorializing the City's past practice.